txpipe-shop/cardano-dev-workshop/README.md

 ```

 In typical dApp fashion, there is an offchain and an onchain.
-In the `offchain` directory, we have the code related to building, signing and submitting the locking and unlocking transactions.
+In the `offchain` directory, we have the code related to building, signing and submitting the place and swap transactions.
 In the `onchain` directory, we have the validator code that will be used to verify that the transaction is correct on the blockchain.

 ## Setup for the demo